google/stm32_bare_lib/README.md

 old_config = 2101681877
 cleared_config = 172
 ```
-Then you can rerun the program
+Then you can rerun the program.
+Never use run, always use load and then continue.
 ```
 (gdb) cont
 Continuing.